Giskard-AI/giskard-hub/script-docs/hub/glossary.rst

 - **Groundedness**: Ensures the agent's response is grounded in the conversation.

-- **String Match**: Checks if the agent's response contains a specific string, keyword, or sentence.
+- **String Matching**: Checks if the agent's response contains a specific string, keyword, or sentence.

 - **Reference**: A reference answer that the agent must match when generating a response.